hubzero/hubzero-cms/core/components/com_newsletter/README.md

 ### Generating Access Codes

 The stored procedure `hash_access_code` is used to generate and verify codes for page access.
 Codes are used in URLs as shown below.
+To obtain a code for a campaign and user, call the stored procedure from the SQL command line:

+`select hash_access_code(CAMPAIGNID, USERNAME);`

 ### Example URLs